heliholic/devel/README.md

 Rotorflight borrows ideas and code also from [HeliFlight3D](https://github.com/heliflight3d/), another Betaflight fork for helicopters.

 Big thanks to everyone who has contributed along the journey!

+## Donate

+If you find Rotorflight useful, please consider [supporting the development by donating](https://www.paypal.com/donate/?hosted_button_id=LLP4MT8C8TPVJ) to the Rotorflight Project.

 ## Contact